finos/OSLC-handbook/DOCUMENTATION.md

     * requirement = active obligation that must be met for license compliance for the listed use-case(s)
     * restriction = a restriction or prohibition; applies to all use-cases unless noted otherwise
     * termination = termination clause
-    * legal = ther clauses that a lawyer may want to review; applies to all use-cases unless noted otherwise
+    * legal = other clauses that a lawyer may want to review; applies to all use-cases unless noted otherwise; also may include additional notes about other terms
   * use cases
     * UB = distribution of unmodified binary
     * MB = distribution of modified binary